dkarunakaran/computer-interact/README.md

 # Web-operator

-Recently, OpenAI has released an operator agent that can browse the web and perform actions based on prompts.
-My approach differs from these agents and the browser-use library because my approach has the potential to automate all sorts of computer tasks.
-As part of the development, I built a basic library called web-operator that performs minimal computer tasks.
+Recently, OpenAI released an operator agent that can browse the web and perform actions based on prompts.
+I attempted to build a basic computer-use capability for learning purposes.
+My approach differs from these agents and browser-use libraries because it has the potential to automate various computer tasks.
+Claude's computer use approach and ByteDance's UI-TARS are more advanced versions compared to my attempt.
+As part of this project, I built a basic library that performs minimal computer tasks.

 Disclaimer: It is important to note that this is a starting point and requires further development to handle more complex scenarios.